webmagic-io/docs/en/posts/ch1-overview/architecture.md

 A lot of the components described above, but in fact the user need to be concerned not so much, because most of the module WebMagic already provides a default implementation.

 In general, for the preparation of a crawler, `PageProcessor` is part of the need to write, and `Spider` is created and controlled entrance crawlers.
-In the fourth chapter, we will explain how to write a crawler customized PageProcessr, and by Spider to start.
+In the fourth chapter, we will explain how to write a crawler customized PageProcessor, and by Spider to start.